mestato/EPP622_2024/Lab:-Short-read-variation-II-Read-mapping-and-Loops.md

 samtools flagstat <your_assigned_read_set>_sorted.bam > <your_assigned_read_set>_sorted.stats
 ```

 Open up your `sorted.stats` file using `cat` to view various statistics.
 You may notice the % of reads mapped, and this value may be very high (>99% reads mapped).
 However, the percentage is wrong because `bwa` only counts reads that map to the reference as input reads.

+What % of reads mapped from your assigned fastq file?
+Is it different from the one you got using samtools flagstat?

 To rectify this, we can use the `bc` calculator tool to calculate the total number of reads from our assigned fastq file, and use this as the denominator to calculate the correct % for mapped reads.